Shelter from Tornadoes in a Home Safe Room

-Texas has the highest average annual number of tornadoes in the United States-an average of 132 tornadoes touch down each year, according to the Texas Almanac.
+Texas has the highest average annual number of tornadoes in the United States.
+According to the Texas Almanac, an average of 132 tornadoes touch down each year.
 While tornadoes are more common during late spring and early summer, that does not make them predictable.
 They can occur at any time, any day, of any month, and that can be frightening for a family.
-Do you have a safe place for your loved ones to take shelter at a moment’s notice?
+Do you have a residential safe room for your loved ones to take shelter at a moment’s notice?

 New or Existing Home?
 You Have Options.